szKarlen/atomics.net/Documentation/memorymodel101.md

 For ECMA MM implementations of CLI on ARM architecture the conditional compilation is supported by using ARM_CPU directive.

-The default memory semantics for the library's primitives (like `Atomic<T>`, etc.) is `MemoryOrder.SeqCst`, whereas `AtomicReference<T>` uses `MemoryOrder.AcqRel`, which fits very well with CAS approach and CLR 2.0 memeory model.
+The default memory semantics for the library's primitives (like `Atomic<T>`, etc.) is `MemoryOrder.SeqCst`, whereas `AtomicReference<T>` uses `MemoryOrder.AcqRel`, which fits very well with CAS approach and CLR 2.0 memory model.

 The option for sequential consistency (i.e. `SeqCst`) is implemented by using intrinsic functions (with compilation to proper CPU instruction) or a combination of Acquire/Release with sequential order emulation through exclusion locks, when atomic read/writes to particular POD are not supported by HW.

-Specifing Acquire only or Release only flag falls back to full Acquire/Release semantics for get/set operations or combinations of.
+Specifying Acquire only or Release only flag falls back to full Acquire/Release semantics for get/set operations or combinations of.

 x86-x64 memory model vs ECMA
 -------

-Starting from CLR 2.0 the memory model had become more stricter than ECMA CLI Memory Model standard defines and very close to x86 behaviour.
+Starting from CLR 2.0 the memory model had become more stricter than ECMA CLI Memory Model standard defines and very close to x86 behavior.

 The main changes are (notes are taken from this [article](http://msdn.microsoft.com/msdnmag/issues/05/10/MemoryModels/) by Vance Morrison):